timwhite0/hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Sequential Monte Carlo
+  - Simulation-based inference
-  - Variational inference
+  - Sequential Monte Carlo methods
-  - Diffusion models
+  - Flow-based generative models
   - Astrostatistics

 # Education to show in About widget